Nerlinx/surfgroupe.com/docs/features.md

 * Order summary
 * Payment workflow

+The long-term architecture will coordinate checkout across independent services.

+---

-## 👤 Customer Accounts
+# 👤 Identity & Accounts

-Surfgroupe includes account functionality for customers.
+Surfgroupe includes customer and seller account functionality.

-Features include:
+Current capabilities include:

-* Registration and authentication
+* Registration
+* Authentication
 * Login management
 * User profiles
 * Address management
 * Preferred delivery location
+* Account management
-* Order-related account functionality
+* Validation

+The future platform will introduce a dedicated Identity Service responsible for authentication, authorization, and identity management.

+---

-## 🏪 Marketplace
+# 🏪 Marketplace

-The platform supports a multi-seller commerce model.
+Surfgroupe supports a multi-seller commerce model.

-Seller functionality includes:
+Marketplace capabilities include:

 * Seller accounts
 * Seller management
 * Seller products
+* Vendor workflows
-* Seller-oriented workflows
+* Seller-oriented operations
-* Vendor-related API functionality

-The marketplace model allows Surfgroupe to combine products managed directly by the platform with products provided by independent sellers.
+The platform can combine products managed directly by Surfgroupe with products provided by independent sellers.

-## 📦 Delivery & Logistics

-Delivery is designed around the customer's actual destination.

-### Location Selection
+The future architecture will isolate marketplace capabilities into dedicated services.

+---

+# 📍 Localized Commerce

+Location is a core part of the Surfgroupe experience.

-Customers can select a delivery location that can be used across the shopping experience.
+Customers can select a delivery location that can influence the information presented throughout the shopping journey.

-The platform supports location information such as:
+Location-aware capabilities include:

 * Commune
 * Department
 * Postal code
 * Geographic coordinates
+* Preferred customer location
+* Delivery availability

+This provides a foundation for localized commerce and logistics.

+---

+# 📦 Delivery & Logistics

+Delivery is one of the platform's central domains.

+## Delivery Locations

+The platform supports structured delivery locations and destination information.

-### Delivery Pricing
+## Delivery Pricing

-Delivery pricing can be associated with:
+Delivery prices can be associated with:

-* Delivery locations
+* Locations
 * Delivery methods
 * Delivery modes

-### Delivery Estimates
+## Delivery Estimates

-The platform contains delivery estimate infrastructure for representing:
+The platform includes infrastructure for representing:

 * Stock status
 * Available quantity